Sleep Apnea and Mental Health: What I Didn’t See Coming

 The Problem With How This Gets Diagnosed

 One of the more frustrating things I’ve learned about the sleep apnea and mental health connection is how often the two get treated in isolation.
-Someone goes to their GP with low mood, gets prescribed antidepressants, and never gets screened for sleep apnea.
+Someone goes to their doctor with low mood, gets prescribed antidepressants, and never gets screened for sleep apnea.
 Or someone gets diagnosed with sleep apnea and their doctor focuses entirely on the breathing without asking about how they’re feeling mentally.

-The ideal is a joined-up approach where both are considered together, because treating one without the other often produces partial results.
+The ideal is a joined up approach where both are considered together, because treating one without the other often produces partial results.
 If you’ve been on antidepressants for a while and they’re not working as well as expected, and you have any of the physical signs of sleep apnea like snoring, waking unrefreshed, morning headaches or daytime exhaustion, it’s worth pushing for a sleep study.
 The mental health symptoms might not be a standalone problem.
 They might be your brain telling you it isn’t getting what it needs at night.

 Equally, if you’ve been diagnosed with sleep apnea and you’re still struggling with mood or concentration after starting treatment, mention it.
 Don’t assume it’s unrelated.